strongloop/strongloop.com2/_posts/2017-05-23-loopback-as-a-service-using-openwhisk.md

 <span>4.
 FaaS - which means Functions as a Service or serverless.</span>

 **Serverless** is a cloud computing code execution model which is event driven wherein containers encapsulating the function/code defined by users are run in response to the event, the response returned to the caller and the container is killed and all of this is managed by the cloud provider in a scalable way.
 Further, the user is billed based on the events/invocations and resources consumed to fulfill the invocation.
-See reference [2] and [3] for a detailed explanation.
+See this article on [serverless computing](https://en.wikipedia.org/wiki/Serverless_computing) and [serverless architectures](https://martinfowler.com/articles/serverless.html) for a detailed explanation.

 The advantages of such an architecture are:
 <ol>